Enduring Power of Attorney (EPOA)

 Lasting Powers of Attorney are legal documents in which you appoint someone you trust to look after your affairs on your behalf.

-We recommend our clients make Lasting Powers of Attorney even if they are in good health.
+We recommend our clients make Enduring Powers of Attorney even if they are in good health.
 It is very much easier to set them up before they are needed.
 If it is left until someone can no longer look after their own affairs the process is far more complex.
 The Power of Attorney is not used until the person who has made it is unable to look after their own affairs.

-Ward of Court
+Wards of Court

-In Ireland, if a person is capable of managing his or her own affairs due to mental incapacity, a wardship application can be made to the Court to have that person made a Ward of Court.
+In Ireland, if a person is capable of managing his or her own affairs due to mental incapacity, a wardship application can be made to the High Court to have that person made a Ward of Court.

 The court will make a decision as to whether the person is capable of managing his or her own property for their benefit or for the benefit of their dependants.